AdguardTeam/Scriptlets/README.md

 **Parameters**
 - `arg1`

 Optional.
-String for matching in stringified callback function
+String or RegExp for matching in stringified callback function.
+RegExp must start and end with `/` symbol, flags are not supported.

 - `arg2`